3 Powerful Calorie Deficit Tweaks To Lose Weight

 What is a Calorie Deficit?

-4 Reasons Why Calorie Deficit Diets Fail
+Reasons Calorie Deficit Diets Fail

 You Lose Muscle

 Adapted from Friedlander, et al.

 Well, in this case, over half of the weight lost was lean mass.

 Your Metabolism Slows Down

-Like tossing gold out your car window to get better gas mileage.
-You go further on less fuel, but you lose a valuable resource.
+Like tossing gold out your car window to get better gas mileage… you go further on less fuel, but you lose a valuable resource.

 Adapted from Friedlander, et al.

 You Stop Losing Weight

 In many cases, you regain more weight than you lost.
 Even worse, the majority of the weight gained is body fat!

-Small, Incremental Changes
+1. Small, Incremental Changes

 Small, incremental adjustments ensure the slight calorie deficit remains and you continue to lose weight.
 But also prevent the unwanted side effects of the large calorie deficit.

-Eat Plenty of Protein
+2. Eat Plenty of Protein

-Periodic High Calorie Breaks
+3. Periodic High Calorie Breaks

 1) Friedlander, Anne L., et al. “Three weeks of caloric restriction alters protein metabolism in normal-weight, young men.”
 American Journal of Physiology-Endocrinology and Metabolism 289.3 (2005): E446-E455.